StefanThorburn/c-minus-compiler/README.txt

 Type make clean to remove generated files.

-Note that all commands are configured for the school linux server and some won't work on e.g. windows powershell
+Note that all commands are configured for the school linux server and some won't work on e.g. windows powershell.
+Additionally, the included cup.jar file is a shortcut to CUP installed on the school server and will not work outside that environment.

+*** KNOWN ISSUES ***
+- No assembly code is generated for array functionality (memory is allocated correctly, but storing/retrieving values from arrays were not implemented due to time constraints)